Published in

 Gustave Moreau painted Oedipus and the Sphinx as a depiction of the famous tale of the Greek king Oedipus with the Sphinx, a creature with a female torso.
 One of the characteristics of Moreau’s work was the use of similar subjects but different emotions in different paintings.

 Oedipus and the Sphinx by Gustave Moreau depicts a scene from the Greek king Oedipus’s confrontation with a mythological character Sphinx.
 In the artwork, the Sphinx is shown as a creature with a female torso, a lion’s bottom, and bird’s wings, while Oedipus is shown maintaining eye contact with the sphinx and carrying a spear in the left hand.
-Additionally, the corpses of travellers unable to solve the Sphinx’s riddle are portrayed at the bottom of the frame.
+Additionally, the corpses of travelers unable to solve the Sphinx’s riddle are portrayed at the bottom of the frame.

 Gustave Moreau painted Oedipus and the Sphinx as a depiction of the famous Greek tale, as well as the continuation of his style where he portrayed men as heroic figures and women as a threat to the male body.